monoMonu/vigovia-go-server/README.md

    Expected response: `"Hello World"`

+## Through Web
+- If the server is running on port 3002, then you can test it from https://vigovia-assessment.netlify.app/

+Visit the site and fill the form, you will receive the itinerary pdf link

 ## API Documentation - Use Postman or any other tool to test below APIs

 ### Endpoints